vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 }
 {% endhighlight %}

-We switch over to the host side.
-Here's the LUA code to process this complex object.
-It's just a generic LUA object that accepts the attributes to be addressed by their key name directly without any hassle.
-By the way: we can even return table-like objects.
-In that case we would have to use `CustomListObjectElementCollection` like in the second example.
+### Use the function

+To use this function in a script, we again need to use LUA.
+We create this demo script:

+1. Call the `GetACat` function and store the return value in `MyCat` (a generic LUA object variable).
+1. Display the name and age fields of `MyCat` on screen.

 ![LUA script reading the complex return object](/assets/2026-01-14/lua-handle-complex-return.png)

-Here's the script in action using the example test cockpit.
+Here's what the script looks like in action:

 ![Peakboard test cockpit showing the complex return value](/assets/2026-01-14/peakboard-test-cockpit-return.png)

 ## Conclusion

-Extension functions are super easy to understand and implement once we understand the principle behind it.
-Even complex parameters like key/value collections or even tables can be exchanged.
+Custom data source functions are easy to understand and implement, once you understand the basic principles behind them.
+You can even make functions with complex parameters and return types, like objects and tables!

+And remember, if you want to see how all our code fits together, check out [our GitHub](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-01-14/MeowExtension)!